The best signature move: Detecting ransomware without any signatures at all

 Of course, detection alone won’t cut it.
 Modern ransomware is increasingly automated; in this particular case, the entire incident took less than two hours, from the initial brute-forcing to the concluding encryption.
 And although Darktrace alerted on the threat in real time, the security team was occupied with other tasks, leading to a compromise.
 That’s where Autonomous Response has become business-critical across every industry — it’s on guard 24/7, even when the security team can’t be.

-To learn more about how Autonomous Response neutralizes ransomware without relying on signatures, check out our white paper: Darktrace Antigena: The Future of AI-Powered Autonomous Response.
+To learn more about how Autonomous Response neutralizes ransomware without relying on signatures, check out our white paper: The Evolution of Autonomous Response: Fighting Back in a New Era of Cyber-Threat.